 You Can Do It

-If you suffer from an eating disorder and have sought treatment, you have already taken significant steps towards recovery.
-It’s important to sustain that progress by making healthy lifestyle choices.
+When you have suffered from an eating disorder and have sought treatment, you have already taken significant steps towards recovery.
+It’s important to sustain your recovery by making healthy lifestyle choices.

-At High Focus Centers, our holistic treatment programs help patients overcome eating disorders and support healthy routines to prevent relapse.
-If you are seeking treatment for an eating disorder, fill out a confidential contact form to learn how we can help.
+At High Focus Centers, our holistic treatment programs help support clients who are in recovery from eating disorders by encouraging healthy routines to prevent relapse.
+If you are seeking a support program to improve your mental health, fill out a confidential contact form to learn how we can help.